fchagasjr/maintenance-log/README.md

 The app contains the following database tables:

 - `users`: Stores user information for authentication.
+Each user can have multiple logs and multiple access keys.
+- `logs`: Created by a user to track services on a particular group of equipment.
+Can be shared by `keys`.
+- `keys`: Required to gain access to a log, if you are not the log owner.
-- `assemblies`: Belongs to entities and stores general equipment descriptions, including manufacturer, model, and equipment description.
+- `assemblies`: Belongs to a log and stores general equipment descriptions, including manufacturer, model, and equipment description.
-- `entities`: Belongs to assemblies and represents individual pieces of equipment.
+- `entities`: Representes each invidual piece of equipment from an assembly.
 Stores serial numbers and descriptions related to the use of that equipment within the process.
-- `request_records`: Contains maintenance request information and belongs to `request_types`.
-Also has one `service_record`.
+- `request_records`: Contains maintenance request information and belongs to an `entity`.
 - `request_types`: Categorizes maintenance requests.
-- `service_records`: Contains service record information and belongs to `service_types`.
+- `service_records`: Contains service record information and belongs to a `request_record`.
 - `service_types`: Categorizes service records.

 ## Development Setup